Reasons Kids Might Be Afraid of Potty Training.

-One of the reason kids might be afraid of potty training has nothing to do with them at all.
-If a child sees that all of his or her peers are potty trained?or that he or she is the first one to get started?this may cause a bit of worry.
+One of the reasons kids might be afraid of potty training has nothing to do with them at all.
+If a child sees that all of his or her peers are potty trained, or that he or she is the first one to get started, this may cause a bit of worry.
 That’s why it’s always helpful to remember that each kid moves at his or her own pace.
-Let your child know this too?and that you are proud of him or her!
+Let your child know this too, and that you are proud of him or her!